 - In the annular combustor ring, when in combustion mode, the hot gas is mixed with secondary air, where it burns cleanly due to hot temperature and even mixing of gas and air.
 The secondary combustion air enters two dampers in the bottom plate, where it is heated by the primary air shell, also cooling the lower region and saving on insulation.

 - The combustor preheats the primary gasification air, which creates a higher quality gas while lowering the temperature of combustion, which reduces deterioration of materials and lowers levels of NOx pollutants.
-The outer shell of the combustor is insulated from the heat exchanger (HX) to facilitate optimum combustion and maximum HX efficiency.
+The outer shell of the combustor is insulated from the HX to facilitate optimum combustion and maximum HX efficiency.

 - If the system is being operated as a gasifier, no combustion air is introduced and the hot producer gas performs the same heat-transfer function, although not as intense as when combustion is present.

 - At the top of the combustor the exhaust or producer gas enters the spiral HX through an annular duct, which distributes the gas evenly around the entrance to the HX.
-The spiral HX consists of a spiral water duct with a larger spiral gas duct in between.
-The gas is cooled by 150ft2 of water-cooled surface area, which causes gravity stratification of the gas as it gets denser and falls next to the water jacket, while the opposite flow occurs within the water.
+The spiral HX consists of a spiral air duct with a larger spiral gas duct in between.
+The gas is cooled by 150ft2 of air-cooled surface area, which causes gravity stratification of the gas as it gets denser and falls next to the water jacket, while the opposite flow occurs within the air.
 Under most operating conditions water-vapor will condense before the exhaust or gas exits, thus retrieving the considerable heat of vaporization and scrubbing the fly-ash from the gas in the most effective filtration method available, where each tiny particle becomes a nucleus for a drop of “rain” to condense around and fall out of the gas stream.
-It is expected that, when operating in this condensing mode, the producer gas can be directed straight to an internal combustion engine without the need for further filtering.
+When operating in this condensing mode, the producer gas can be directed straight to an internal combustion engine without the need for further filtering.